 Some Recent Work & Some In Progress…

-Here is a video of a recent project I completed.
+Here is a video of a recent project we completed.

 …and then there was… the ‘Challenge’